 Services for Students with Disabilities: Students are responsible for identifying themselves to the Admissions Specialist and/or the campus Director as having a valid and documentable disability requiring reasonable accommodation.
 Please request a copy of 'Reasonable Accommodation Policy' which is available in the administrative office.
 After reading the policy, prospective and current students can make their reasonable accommodation request at any time during admissions or enrollment.
 It is important to follow all of the steps and, if requested, provide current and relevant documentation in order to arrange the most appropriate plan.
-Accommodation requests are not guaranteed.
-Keep in mind that the school is not required to offer an accommodation or modification that would cause an "undue hardship" to the school.
+Accommodation that would cause an "undue hardship" to the school.
 "Undue hardship" means significant difficulty or expense that would tax the resources of the school and circumstances of the school in relationship to the cost or difficulty of providing a specific accommodation.
-Undue hardship refers not only to financial difficulty, but to reasonable accommodations that are unduly extensive, substantial, or disruptive, or those that would fundamentally alter the nature or operation of the school.
+Undue hardship refers not only to financial difficulty, but to reasonable accommodation, or the school.